ethanshry/Kraken/documentation/Report.md

 make build-pi
 ```

-This will generate an executable of about 20MB, which can simply be uploaded to Github as a new release, which will then be downloaded by `installer-pi.sh`.
+This will generate an executable, which can simply be uploaded to Github as a new release.
+The most recent release will be downloaded by `installer-pi.sh` as part of the installation process, or on each boot if a newer binary is available.

 ### Application Onboarding

-Getting your application onboarded to the platform requires only a few simple steps.
-First, you must make sure you have a running version of the platform on your LAN.
+Onboarding an application to the platform requires only a few simple steps.
+First, you must have a running version of the platform on your LAN.
 You can either follow the [installation steps above](###Installation), or simply clone the project and run the platform temporarily.

 Then you must configure your application to be run on the platform.
-To do this, you must simply create a `shipwreck.toml` file in the root of your repository, in the branch you want to be deployed to the platform.
+To do this, you must create a `shipwreck.toml` file in the root directory of your repository, in the branch you want to be deployed to the platform.
 An example might look like the following:

 ```toml
 [app]